gesistsa/rio/CONTRIBUTING.md

  3. Changes requiring a new package dependency should be discussed on the GitHub issues page before submitting a pull request.

- 4. Message translations.
-These are very appreciated!
-The format is a pain, but if you're doing this I'm assuming you're already familiar with it.

 Any questions you have can be opened as GitHub issues.